-This includes knowing to listen to hunger and full cues but using your intuition and pre learned knowledge of calories and portion sizes to rely on your intuition for your meals.
+This includes knowing to listen to hunger and full cues but using your intuition and pre-learned knowledge of calories and portion sizes for your meals.
 Don’t regiment your eating, instead eat when you’re hungry and stop when you’re full.
-What will help you in this practice is understanding the calorie density of foods and knowing that particularly foods can without hard be had in high volumes without costing you a lot of calories while other foods can be/have to be had in smaller volumes.
+What will help you in this practice is understanding the calorie density of foods and knowing that particular foods can be had in high volumes without costing you a lot of calories while other foods can be/have to be had in smaller volumes.
 For example, a meat, chips and vegetable meal would mean smaller meat and chip portion while veggies can be used to volumise your meal.

 7. Learn how to eat out

 Making the right choices when dining out can ensure your dine out meals aren’t serving as a blow out when you socialise or enjoy a meal out.